 4) the promise of a strong scholarly agenda.

 Interest and willingness to participate in January-term travel courses by the second or third year of appointment is also desirable.
-Randolph-Macon is a selective, co-educational, residential liberal arts and sciences college of 1,400 students, located in the beautiful Virginia Piedmont region, just fifteen miles north of the vibrant cultural center of Richmond.
+Randolph-Macon is a selective, co-educational, residential liberal arts and sciences college of over 1,400 students, located in the beautiful Virginia Piedmont region, just fifteen miles north of the vibrant cultural center of Richmond.
 We value diversity, and are committed to building a community which welcomes all persons regardless of race, gender, disability, age, national origin, religion, sexual orientation, or gender expression.
 To apply, please send the following materials to email@example.com:

 1) a two to three-page cover letter, incorporating statements on teaching, scholarship, and service;